 Consent may be initially given but withdrawn at any time.
 Consent may be initially given but withdrawn at any time.
 Consent cannot be inferred by an individual’s manner of dress, the giving or acceptance of gifts, the extension or acceptance of an invitation to go to a private room or location, or going on a date.

 Consent must be given to engage in the act of sexual activity, and consent must also be given to any person who records or photographs any aspect of the sexual activity as well as third parties who wish to view the sexual activity either in person or via any electronic equipment, methods or devices.

 The definition of consent does not vary based upon a participant's sex, sexual orientation, gender identity or gender expression.

 Day: Calendar day between the hours of midnight and 11:59 p.m., inclusive of weekends and holidays.

 Employee: Person that receives compensation from the university for services performed.
 This includes civil service staff, supportive professional staff, faculty, instructors, graduate/teaching/research assistants, extra help, and student employees.

 Force: The use of physical violence and/or otherwise physically imposing on another person to gain sexual access.
-It also includes threats, intimidation, implied threats and coercion that overcome resistance or produce consent.
+Also includes threats, intimidation, implied threats, and coercion that overcome resistance or produce consent.

 Incapacitation: Physical or mental impairment due to drugs or alcohol (whether such use is voluntary or involuntary); the lack of consciousness or being asleep; being involuntarily restrained; if any of the parties are under the age of 17; or if an individual otherwise cannot consent.
 If a person is known or reasonably should be known to be incapacitated, then any sexual activity with that person is without consent.